Fishers Peak State Park

-Fishers Peak State Park is a Colorado state park in Las Animas County, Colorado, just south of Trinidad.
+Fishers Peak State Park is a Colorado state park in Las Animas County, Colorado, just south of Trinidad, Colorado.
 Trinidad Lake State Park is nearby.
-The park opened on October 30, 2020, and is still being developed.
+The park opened on October 30, 2020, and remains under development.

 History

 The land for the park, formerly the privately held Crazy French Ranch, was purchased in 2019.
-Funds to purchase the ranch came jointly from Great Outdoors Colorado, the funding arm of the Colorado Lottery, The Nature Conservancy, and The Trust for Public Land.
+Funds for the acquisition came jointly from Great Outdoors Colorado, the funding arm of the Colorado Lottery, The Nature Conservancy, and The Trust for Public Land.

-Geography
+Geography and wildlife

-The park takes its name from Fishers Peak, elevation 9632 feet, a prominent, flat-topped mountain and the highest point on Raton Mesa.
-The mesa was designated a Natural National Landmark in 1967.
-The park is within the Raton Basin.
+The park takes its name from Fishers Peak, elevation 9,632 feet (2,936 m), a prominent flat-topped mountain and the highest point on Raton Mesa.
+The mesa was designated a National Natural Landmark in 1967.
+The park lies within the Raton Basin.

 The park includes grasslands, foothills, and mountains.
-One of the main goals of the park's establishment is to conserve the area's wildlife, which includes elk, mule deer, black bear, mountain lions, and bobcats.
+Wildlife documented at the park includes elk, mule deer, black bears, mountain lions, bobcats, and raptors.